leoshimo/vrs/docs/manual.md

 # VRS Manual

-Begin with the shape of the running environment, evaluate a small program, then give it a service interface.
-Later sections cover individual tasks and contracts without requiring a linear read.

-The [tour](tour.md) demonstrates the environment; [Design decisions](design.md) explains its choices.
 This manual covers the runtime, language, editor, debugger, and command-line interface.

-Start here, then use the contents to look up a topic.
+The [tour](tour.md) demonstrates the environment; [Design of VRS](design.md) explains its choices.

 <a id="how-vrs-runs"></a>